Chapter 6:

 She feels uncomfortable accepting his forgiveness, and insists on doing something else, still not feeling fully redeemed.
 She points to the large telescope cradled in his arms, “at least let me carry that for you, it looks real heavy.”

 Youta silently considers before accepting.
 “Well, my arms are getting a bit sore.”
-He carefully hands it to her, and she carries it in her arm like it’s a fragile baby, she would never be able to forgive herself if she dropped his prized possession right after destroying his glasses.
+He carefully hands it to her, and she carries it in her arm like it’s a fragile baby.
+She would never be able to forgive herself if she dropped his prized possession right after destroying his glasses.
 “We can take turns!
-I do want to get stronger if I want to keep doing this when I’m older!”
+I want to get stronger so I can to keep doing this when I’m older!”

 His toothy smile makes her heart ache.
 Surely someone as obsessed with space as him knows about the meteor.
-She doesn’t say anything, though, she doesn’t want to put a damper on the mood.
+She opens her mouth to ask him about it, but doesn’t say anything.
+She doesn’t want to put a damper on his good mood.

 “Yeah, my place isn’t too far from here.”
 She pauses thoughtfully, “good luck, man.
 I know you’ll be the best astrophysicist ever.”

 Asuka remains until she knows Youta has made it inside.
-A woman opens the door and ushers him in, looking worried and she can hear them talking from where she’s standing until the door closes.
+A woman opens the door and ushers him in, looking worried.
+She can hear them talking from where she’s standing until the door closes.

-Asuka didn’t realize she had a smile plastered on her face until that moment, but a small shadow clouds her once she’s alone.
+Asuka didn’t realize the corners of her mouth had been twitching upwards until that moment, but a small shadow clouds her once she’s alone.
 Slowly she moves her hands to her pockets and tiredness overtakes her from the excitement of the day.
 With a spin on her heel, she is on her way back to her own home.
 Somehow satisfied despite the empty feeling that lingers.

-The bridge looms before her, now illuminated by the automatic fluorescent lights that come on when it starts to get dark.
-The bridge is not so long that she can’t see the other side of it from where she’s standing, even at night.
-But it still intimidates her.
-This time, she covers her ears, convinced that the noise from the ocean is what triggered her to fall into that state before.
-Steeling her nerves, she lunged forward.
+The bridge looms before her once again, now illuminated by the lights that come on automatically when it starts to get dark.
+The bridge is not so long that she can’t see the other side of it from where she’s standing, even at night, but it still intimidates her.
+This time, she covers her ears from the beginning, convinced that the noise from the ocean is what triggered her to fall into that state before.
+Steeling her nerves, she lunges forward.

 Blocking the noise turns out to help a lot, and the cars passing alongside her make her feel as though she has company.
 Within a few minutes of speed walking, she had crossed the bridge, and the sound of the ocean waves felt significantly less suffocating.

-She crouches down to take a picture.
+She crouches down to take a picture as it rests before it flies off again.
 After admiring it for a while she pauses.
 A squarish shape catches her eye, different from the usual shape of a clover that’s been burned into her brain from hours of searching.
-Moving her eyes from her phone, the butterfly is gone, but where it stood was a clover with four leaves amongst the greenery.
+Moving her eyes from her phone, the butterfly is gone, but where it stood was a clover with four leaves standing out amongst the greenery.